wimrijnders/CmdParameter/README.md

 Its goals are:

-  - to make it as simple as feasible to define parameters and use them
+  - make it as simple as feasible to define parameters and use them
-  - to make it easy to add new parameter types
+  - make it easy to add new parameter types
+  - define command definitions (internally called 'actions')

  Note that these are very different goals from making this simple.
  The downside is that this code becomes more complex.
 I think this is a worthwhile tradeoff.